Deepvali Marketing Guide: Tips and Strategies for Brands (2026)

 4.6 Launch Limited-Edition Products or Services

-Limited editions create urgency while allowing premium pricing during the high-demand Diwali season.
+Limited editions create urgency while allowing premium pricing during the high-demand Deepvali season.

 Product Innovation Opportunities:

-- Festive Flavors: Food and beverage brands can create Diwali-inspired flavors like cardamom, rose, or saffron variants
+- Festive Flavors: Food and beverage brands can create Deepvali-inspired flavors like cardamom, rose, or saffron variants

 - Special Packaging: Regular products in premium, festive packaging with traditional motifs and gold accents